krizkontrolz/Home-Assistant-nextion_handler/README.md

     * UPDATE automation
     * DELAYED update script (with repeats) - called at the end of this Py script IF it was an ACTION
 * v0.2 2022-02-10 ...
-  * Transferred  control of  looping and sequencing from Nx to this script (with new sub, rpt and noupdt HaCmds)
+  * Transferred  control of  looping and sequencing from Nx to this script (with new sub, rpt and noupdt NHCmds)
 * v0.1 2022-01 ...
   * First version where all loop/sequencing control was attempted on the Nextion (double inter-linked timer loops)
 ------------------------------------------------------------------------------